balenaltd/handbook/docs/policies/leave-policy.md

 # Leave Policy

 ## Intro
 The balena paid leave policy is designed to give team members control and flexibility over managing their leave.
-It moves us to a system that is streaming, rather than arbitrarily batched.
-It should be easy to understand, simple for team members to manage, incentivize the right behavior, and be flexible to different preferences.
-Team members are granted a generous amount of paid leave to take the amount of leave that’s right for them, but not feel pressure to take more leave than they would prefer to.
+It should be easy to understand, simple for team members to manage, and be flexible to different preferences.

-Leave days are available to the team for holidays, vacation etc. whilst we also have a [parental leave policy](https://github.com/balena-io/balena-io/wiki/Parental-Leave-Policy) for team members who are expecting a new addition to their family.
-For days when you are not able to work due to illness or family emergencies, we have the [sick & emergency leave policy](https://github.com/balena-io/balena-io/wiki/Sick-&-Emergency-Leave-Policy).
+Leave days are available to the team for holidays, vacation etc. whilst we also have a [parental leave policy](../policies/parental-leave-policy.md) for team members who are expecting a new addition to their family.
+For days when you are not able to work due to illness or family emergencies, we have the [sick & emergency leave policy](../policies/sick-&-emergency-leave-policy).

-A guide to booking time off using [Calamari](https://balena.calamari.io/o/sign-in) can be found [here](https://github.com/balena-io/balena-io/wiki/Calamari).
+A guide to booking time off using [Calamari](https://balena.calamari.io/o/sign-in) can be found [here](../tooling/calamari).

 ## Glossary
 **Leave:** paid time off taken at a time that the team member chooses.